s3dking/Mid-Base/README.md

   * Login
     * **purple**

-* In order to use the logs you must do Log.(whatever color you want to do (using the colors listed above) ) {example: Log.Success('Hello!') } will come out as display the word Hello! in green with the logging system ( if Log is defined correctly )
+* In order to use the logs you must do Log.(whatever color you want to do (using the colors listed above) ) {example: Log.success('Hello!') } will come out as display the word Hello! in green with the logging system ( if Log is defined correctly )

 ### CREDITS TO MUSICMAKER FOR THE COLORED LOGS SYSTEM, AND ANTI CRASH SYSTEM